rumca-js/Internet-Places-Database/README.md

  - image assets / music assets /

 Other
+ - artificial intelligence - anything to do with AI
  - artificial intelligence bot - AI bot, like chatGPT, etc.
+ - artificial intelligence platform - software to to use AI with
  - gatekeeper - platforms that are too big to fail.
 Monopolies, big tech, etc.
  - link service - link service, link shorteners, ad counters
  - monetization - if page includes some kind of monetization, subscription, loot boxes
  - gambling - if the page is about gambling
  - redirect issue - the page is not what it is supposed to be, redirects to some adult page etc.
  - the left wing - things for democrats, left wing of political spectrum
- - the right wing - things for republicans, left wing of political spectrum
+ - the right wing / conservative - things for republicans, left wing of political spectrum
  - conspiracy theories / 911

 # How to access the data?